KIMVERONIKA/5th_project/README.md

  To create a model by Convolution Neural Network (CNN) that can classify X-Ray images as Covid-19, Normal, Viral Pneumonia or Bacterial Pneumonia.

  ## Role
- We worked independently for 1 month for our 5th team project to extract, clean, analyze, visualize, create model and fit the models.
+ We worked independently for 1 month for our 5th team project to extract, clean, analyze, visualize, create model with CNN and fit the models.

  ## Data
  The dataset that we are going to use for the image classification is Chest X-Ray images, which consists of 4 categories,  Covid-19, Normal, Viral Pneumonia and     Bacterial Pneumonia.